TerminatorNL/Tiquality/README.md

    * tiquality.use

  * /tq info [point]
-   * Prints info about the block you're standing on and the block your feet are inside (Liquids).<br>Prints the owner of the block(s)<br>Prints the current status if a block is on the whitelist or not.<br>If used with the 'point' flag, you can aim at blocks and sneak for quick info on who claimed a block.
+   * Prints info about the block you're standing on and the block your feet are inside (Liquids).<br>Prints the owner of the block(s)<br>Prints the current status if a block is on the whitelist or not.<br>If used with the 'point' flag, you can aim at blocks and sneak for quick info on who tracked a block.
    * tiquality.use

- * /tq claim
+ * /tq track
    * Claims a block for a player without actually having to re-place it.
 (Things found in nature, existing bases... etc)
    * tiquality.use